diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_2/data_engineering/disaster_response_pipeline_project/README.md

 |         other_weather |    0.82   |   0.95   |  0.31  |   0.45   |   1293  |
 |           avg / total |    0.72   |   0.93   |  0.29  |   0.39   |  15679  |

+Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/disaster-response-pipeline-with-figure-eight-a0addd696352)

 ## Licensing and Acknowledgements

 Thank you [Figure Eight](https://www.figure-eight.com/) for the datasets and more information about the licensing of the data can be find [here](https://www.figure-eight.com/datasets/).